gerrardcowburn/sandpit/arc-blog/single-region/3-lambda-stack/README.md

 $ chmod 700 build.sh
 $ ./build.sh
 ```

+**Note:**

-> Sensible defaults for almost all configuration options are provided in the "Mappings" section of the `stack-lambdas.yml` template to accelerate deployment of the collective infrastructure.
+* Sensible defaults for almost all configuration options are provided in the "Mappings" section of the `stack-lambdas.yml` template to accelerate deployment of the collective infrastructure.
 These may be edited prior to deployment but doing so may result in unexpected behaviour.

-> These templates assume familiarity and experience with AWS products and features such as CloudFormation StackSets, and prior account preparation according to the [guidelines available on this documentation is required](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
+* These templates assume familiarity and experience with AWS products and features such as CloudFormation StackSets, and prior account preparation according to the [guidelines available on this documentation is required](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
 If you have not used CloudFormation StackSets in your account prior to deploying these templates, please refer to this documentation before commencing.

 **This sample is provided for demonstration and learning purposes only, and should be reviewed for alignment with organisational policies and best practices before any production use.**